MarcusCarlbom/MarcusCarlbom/README.md

 I am a student at the Royale Institute of Science (KTH) in Stockholm pursuing a master degree in computer-science and engineering.

 ## Projects
-+ 🌦️[Forecaster](https://github.com/Carl-Broman/Projektuppgift-i-introduktion-till-datalogi) - React-based project to show global weather information with individualised messages and pictures.
++ 🌦️ [Forecaster](https://github.com/Carl-Broman/Projektuppgift-i-introduktion-till-datalogi) - React-based project to show global weather information with individualised messages and pictures.
-+ [More to come]
++ 🤖 [More to come](https://github.com/MarcusCarlbom) - More projects coming public soon
++ 🏫 [Private repisitories](https://github.com/MarcusCarlbom) - School projects only saved in private for assignments